fmorenodev/rogue/README.md

 ## IMPLEMENT:
 - player interaction with entities
 	- ~~skills and ranged attacks~~
-		- add sound / animation to skills
+		- add animation to skills
 	- ~~targeting system~~
 		- calculate the tiles behind a wall / a solid entity so the shot cannot reach them
 - actor interaction